CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-ld-api-part2.md

 # Tutorial: Introduction to LD APIs Part 2

-A tutorial to introduce LD APIsRDF and OWL concepts using the TopBraid Composer (Free) Editor.
+A tutorial to introduce LD APIs using pyldapi.

 In this tutorial, we will learn to:
-1. Build a very simple Pizza ontology from scratch
-2. Import an ontology into the Topbraid editor
-3. Begin querying data using RDF and OWL
+1. Extend an existing pyldapi implementation
+2. Add a new LD API

 <!-- TOC depthFrom:2 -->